ark-aces/aces-service-docs/source/includes/_implementations.md

-All implementations conforming to the ACES Service API specification can be consumed using the common client libraries and processing logic, allowing different services to easily plugged into applications or list on the Service Marketplace.
+All implementations conforming to the ACES Service API specification can be consumed using the common client libraries and processing logic, allowing different services to easily plugged into applications or listed on the Service Marketplace.